arixse/ztree-for-react/README.md

 # FAQ
 ## 1. jQuery is not defined?
 Please install expose-loader,and
-add some config to your webpack config :smile
+add some config to your webpack config 😄
 ```js
 module: {
     loaders: [{